caiogbb/Appsilon_test/README.md

 # Completed Tasks

-- [x] Presented an application capable of searching for species by their vernacular name and scientific name
+- [x] Presented an application capable of searching for species by their vernacular name and scientific name.
+- [x] Presented the count of species that were observed
 - [x] Included a visualization of a timeline when selected species were observed
 - [x] Implemented the App using shinyModules
 - [x] Unit tests have been added for the most important functions and cover edge cases
-- [X] Beautiful UI Skill was made available using the help of the Fresh library, available on CRAN
+- [x] Beautiful UI Skill was made available using the help of the Fresh library, available on CRAN
-- [X] Infrastructure skill was developed, considering that the application was deployed on my personal machine on AWS
+- [x] Infrastructure skill was developed, considering that the application was deployed on my personal machine on AWS

 ## Instructions for New Developers